-Our strategic plan has been to increase our direct monetization of our proprietary traffic sources by using more of the advertising listings on our Local Content Network to display the advertisements of advertisers who are on our direct technology platform and those with whom we have direct relationships, as opposed to advertisers from third parties.
+Our strategic plan has been to increase our direct monetization of our proprietary traffic sources by using more of the advertising listings on our Local Search Network to display the advertisements of advertisers who are on our direct technology platform and those with whom we have direct relationships, as opposed to advertisers from third parties.
 This monetization may not be of the same rate levels as other advertising providers and as a result could adversely affect our revenues.

-We are dependent on certain distribution partners, including Yahoo! and its subsidiaries, for distribution of our services, and we derive a significant portion of our total revenue through these distribution partners.
+We are dependent on certain distribution partners for distribution of our services and we derive a significant portion of our total revenue through these distribution partners.
 A loss of distribution partners or a decrease in revenue from certain distribution partners could adversely affect our business.
-Yahoo! is also a significant customer.

 A relatively small number of distribution partners currently deliver a significant percentage of traffic to our advertiser listings.
-Yahoo! is our largest distribution partner and delivers traffic to our advertiser listings which collectively represents approximately 7% of our total revenue for the three months ended March 31, 2008.
-Separately, Yahoo! was responsible for 18% of our total revenue during the same period principally in respect of the revenues associated with our portfolio of domains.
+Yahoo! is our largest distribution partner and delivers traffic to our advertiser listings which collectively represents approximately 8% of our total revenue for the three months ended March 31, 2009.
+Separately, Yahoo! was responsible for 10% of our total revenue during the same period principally in respect of the revenues associated with our portfolio of domains.